subasio/Aviv-QA-Web-Technical-Test/README.md

   * `playwright stealth` combined with `puppeteer-extra-plugin-stealth` but nothing of these options worked.

-  **Short term workaround**
+  **Short term workaround**\
-  The only option which worked at least for a short period of time was injecting only the `cf_clearance` cookie but since the **Cloudflare bot** is been upgraded constantly with even adding your IP address to his known list this was also only working for a short period of time, if any at all.
+  The only option which worked at least for a short period of time was injecting only the `cf_clearance` cookie but since the **Cloudflare bot** is been upgraded constantly with even adding your IP address to his known list of hosts to be blocked this was also only working for a short period    of time, if any at all.

-  **Recommendation and best practice**
+  **Recommendation and best practice**\
   Since all of the possible workaround options are only short term or not usefull at all, then for real testing purposes in a **controlled environment** it is recommended to **completely turn off** protection while tesing is in progress.
   Of course leaving the all other possible protections on to still be able to prevent unauthorized use access.
   The best solution to have this protection and still be able to stay protected and test is to use some of the professional and paid products like [ZenRows](https://www.zenrows.com/) which work on a concept of rotating proxies and headless browsers to CAPTCHAs and AI.

-  **PLEASE KEEP IN MIND**\
+  **PLEASE KEEP IN MIND!!!**\
-  **I could not finish running and validating all of the tests because of the previously mentioned blocker problem with ***Cloudflare bot*** so there could be tests which are failing.**
+  **I could not finish running and validating all of the tests because of the previously mentioned blocker problem with CLOUDFLARE BOT so there could be tests which are failing.**

 ## Future Improvements
   There are several areas where the project could be enhanced: